NEWS: Drinking a Glass of Wine and Taking a Walk May Be Key to Longevity

 For 15 years, Dr. Claudia Kawas and her team from the University of California have been investigating why some people reach 90-years-old and beyond and others don’t.
 The 90+ Study began in 2003 to answer the age old question: Why do some people live longer?
 It followed 1,700 90-year-olds and examined their daily habits.
 Some of these habits included drinking coffee, talking to neighbors, getting out of the house, having a positive attitude, getting 15 minutes of exercise a day, and drinking wine.

-Centenarians from the “Blue Zones” regions of the world often drink up to two glasses of wine every day as a way to “downshift” from the stressors of daily life.
+Centenarians from the blue zones regions of the world often drink up to two glasses of wine every day as a way to “downshift” from the stressors of daily life.
+Sardinians, in particular, drink the garnet-red Cannonau wine.
 Drinking a glass of wine with a plant-slant meal and a group of your closest friends can only enhance the experience and the benefits.